-There’s an excellent book on eternal damnation titled Two Views of Hell by Edward Fudge and Robert Peterson.
+When studying “hell” in the Bible, there’s an excellent book on eternal damnation titled Two Views of Hell by Edward Fudge and Robert Peterson.
 The view of everlasting destruction is presented by Mr. Fudge and he does a great job as his case rests totally on Scripture, which, of course, is the proper way a defense of any Christian doctrine should be conducted.
 Peterson, on the other hand, advocates the view of eternal conscious torture by beginning “with eleven theologians who support his view and ending with rationalistic arguments involving human creeds.
 Sandwiched between is his appeal to ten passages of Scripture, most of which he interprets by quoting uninspired theologians,” as Mr. Fudge points out (202).
 Peterson has no recourse but to resort to this approach because his position lacks any real biblical basis.

 Methodology: Sola Scriptura, Literalizing and Letting Scripture Interpret Scripture

-Like Mr. Fudge, I’ve focused our attention in this study almost exclusively on what the Bible itself literally teaches on the subject.
+Like Mr. Fudge, I’ve focused our attention in this study almost exclusively on what the Bible itself literally teaches on the subject of hell.
 Even when addressing various religious theories in Chapter Six, I had us turn to the God-breathed Scriptures for verification.
 Isn’t this what really matters, what the Bible itself plainly teaches?
 This is in adherence to the principle of sola scriptura, which is Latin for “by Scripture alone.”
 Scripture itself must be our first and final authority when judging any Christian doctrine or practice.
 This doesn’t mean that sources outside the Bible cannot be considered, only that the Holy Scriptures must be our first and final authority.
 “Scripture above all” or “Scripture first” (prima scriptura) would perhaps be a more accurate name for this theological principle.

 A commitment to sola scriptura would be useless if we did not have sound guidelines by which to properly interpret the Scriptures.
 There are four obvious interpretational laws for those committed to sola scriptura, which I adhere to in this study:

 1. “Context is king.”
 This means that one’s interpretation of a passage must coincide with the meaning given it by the surrounding text, which is the context.
+This includes hell in the Bible.

 2. Scripture interprets Scripture.
 This means that one’s interpretation of a passage must gel with what the rest of Scripture teaches; the more overt and detailed passages obviously override the more ambiguous and sketchy ones.
 The true context of a passage is the whole Bible, meaning people cannot really understand the Scriptures unless they are willing to immerse themselves in God’s word and see the whole picture.
 Any given subject is often dealt with in pieces.
 People who try to take this or that piece and make a doctrine while disregarding all the other pieces will end up off kilter.
 We need a LOT of exposure to God’s ideas from many angles, which is one of the reasons we need each other.
 “As iron sharpens iron, so one person sharpens another” (Proverbs 27:17).